Samuelarte/NCC-Project-1/README.md

 4. SSL library used if any: java.net.HttpURLConnection and javax.net.ssl.HttpsURLConnection.

-5. Compiling instructions: To compile the program you need to open a terminal, then navigate to the directory where the "Monitor.java" is saved, use the java compiler "Javac" to compile the "Monitor.java" use the following command in the terminal "Javac Monitor.java" this will generate "Monitor.class" in the same directory, To run the compiled Monitor class, you need a text file containing the list of URLs to monitor (urls-file.txt).
+5. Compiling instructions: In order to compile the program, you will need to first open a terminal and then navigate to the directory where the "Monitor.java" file is located.
-   Then, execute the program using the java command followed by the class name and the file name as an
+Once you are in the correct directory, use the "Javac" java compiler to compile the "Monitor.java" file by typing "Javac Monitor.java" in the terminal.
-   argument: "java Monitor urls-file.txt".
+This action will result in the creation of a new file called "Monitor.class" in the same directory.
+To execute the compiled Monitor class, you will also need a text file that contains the list of URLs that you wish to monitor (named "urls-file.txt").
+To complete the process, use the java command followed by the class name and the text file name as an argument: "java Monitor urls-file.txt".